DrMicrobit/ollama-cli/README.md

 ```

 ### Maximum number of repeated lines
-Some models sometime get stuck and produce never-ending output repeating itself.
+Some models sometimes get stuck and produce never-ending output repeating itself.
 I've seen this with requests like *"extract all acronyms from the text in a dashed list"*.
 For this, `--max-linerepeats` can alleviate the problem.

 Contrived example:
 ```sh